kubernetes-sigs/kueue/docs/concepts/workload.md

 ## Custom Workloads

-As described previously, Kueue has built-in support for Workloads created with the Job API.
+As described previously, Kueue has built-in support for workloads created with the Job API.
 But any custom Workload API can integrate with Kueue by creating a corresponding Workload object for it.